2021 Festival FAQs

 While we encourage everyone to experience all three productions, we will not offer ticket packages or subscriptions this summer.
 Given the performance schedule and limited capacity, selling performances individually will allow maximum flexibility in choosing the dates and number of performances that work best for you.

-Subscribers’ seats will be held until it is time to renew for next summer’s festival.
+Subscribers’ seats will be held until it is time to renew for the 2022 Festival Season.
 We look forward to the possibility of welcoming back full capacity audiences to the Blank Performing Arts Center in 2022.

 The Queen of Spades is appropriate for audiences over the age of 13.
 Sweeney Todd, Platée and Fellow Travelers contain mature subject matter and themes.
 Please contact the Box Office if you have questions about the content or age appropriateness of specific shows.